 It’s a long time since I made any post about Windows 8.
-The latest we’ve got, is the Release Preview!
+The latest we’ve got is the Windows 8 Release Preview!
 It is the Release Candidate version of Windows 8 that is almost feature complete.
-The official release is reaally near, but we can’t wait! :)
+The official release is really near, but we can’t wait!

 Windows 8 Release Preview has been scheduled to be released on May 31st, 2012.
 Yes guys, TODAY!
 You need to wait for a few hours though.
 In case you don’t want to, download a LEAKED version of Windows 8 Build 8400.
 Unfortunately, it’s Chinese, so you’d not like to!
 However, a language pack to change it to English can be installed.
 Want it?
 Leave a comment!

 Earlier, it was expected that Windows 8 RP would hit the internet in June.
 We’re getting it earlier.
 A wrongly timed blog post was posted on the Windows Hardware and Driver Developer Blog which pinned the release date of the next preview of Windows for May 31st.
 The post was made by Chuck Chan and was probably accidentally published earlier than expected.
 Hence, they deleted it in just 2 minutes.
 As you can see, the post no longer exists now.
 Want proof that it actually existed?
 Here is it:

 Windows 8 Release Preview:

 Microsoft realized, pulled it down, and changed it to the Consumer Preview link.
 That’s too down and now it links to search.
 Keep on hitting it!
 You never know when it comes alive and maybe you’re the first guy to download it. ;)

 HINT: It’s coming alive today!
 Time, we aren’t telling. :P